matiash94/Ansys_Fluent/README.md

 # Ansys_Fluent
-Some user defined functions (UDFs) will be shown here  https://matth094.wixsite.com/phdthesis
+The user defined functions (UDFs) presented here are related to the CFD simulations performed for my PhD thesis.
+For more details:  https://matth094.wixsite.com/phdthesis